lisp-mirror/eql5-android/examples/REPL/README-1.md

   Lisp.call("qmsg", ["var x", x, "var y", y])
 ```

-To exit the message box (since it has no buttons), just tap anywhere outside of
-it.

 --

 Since we have all of EQL5 available, you can directly run files like